Blackstone raises around Rs 2,270 cr from stake sale in Embassy Office Parks REIT

 Global fund Blackstone on Wednesday raised around USD 300 million (about Rs 2,270 crore) by selling its shares in Embassy Office Parks REIT to monetise part of its investment, sources said.
 Blackstone was targeting to raise up to USD 257 million (around Rs 1,950 crore), but increased the size of its offer on account of increased demand from institutional investors.

-Embassy Office Parks REIT is the country's first Real Estate Investment Trust (REIT), which was launched last year by realty firm Embassy group and global investment firm Blackstone to raise nearly Rs 5,000 crore.
-The REIT is listed on the stock exchange.
-According to sources, Blackstone raised USD 300 million (Rs 2,270 crore) by selling shares/units in the REIT to institutional investors through block deals at Rs 341 per share.
+Embassy Office Parks REIT, the country's first Real Estate Investment Trust (REIT), was launched last year by realty firm Embassy group and Blackstone to raise nearly Rs 5,000 crore.
+The REIT is listed on the stock exchanges.
+Blackstone raised USD 300 million (Rs 2,270 crore) by selling shares/units in the REIT to institutional investors through block deals at Rs 341 per share, sources said.

+According to a regulatory filing, Blackstone group sold and transferred 6,71,13,600 units (aggregating 8.70 per cent of the total outstanding units of the Embassy Office Parks REIT) through a bulk trade on exchanges.
+Post this deal, Blackstone's stake will come down to around 46.61 per cent from 55.3 per cent shareholding earlier.

+The shares were offloaded through its entities -- India Alternate Property Ltd, BRE/Mauritius Investment and SG Indian Holdings (NQ) Co I Pte Ltd. Shares were sold at an average price of Rs 341, valuing the transaction at Rs 1,125 crore.

+The stocks were picked up by American Balanced Fund, Signature High Income Fund and Nomura India, data showed.
+Earlier sources said that Capital Group, CI Funds, ICICI Prudential have increased their holding in the REIT.

 New global institutional investors such as Brookfield, Nomura Asset Management, Norges Bank and Pru Sec bought shares, they added.
-Blackstone will continue to hold the majority stake in Embassy REIT.
+Blackstone, which has deployed over USD 8 billion in the Indian commercial real estate space, will continue to hold the majority stake in Embassy REIT.
 Embassy group has around 15 per cent stake.
-Blackstone has deployed over USD 8 billion in the Indian commercial real estate space.

-Blackstone had proposed to sell units worth USD 250 million (around Rs 1,900 crore) to USD 257 million (around Rs 1,950 crore).
-When contacted, Blackstone, Embassy group and Embassy Office Parks REIT declined to comment.
+"This transaction helps diversify institutional ownership and improve liquidity.
+We remain the largest shareholder of Embassy REIT and are quite optimistic about its future, Blackstone President and COO Jonathan Gray said in a statement.
+"We continue to be big believers in India and its potential.
+We have significant confidence in the office sector and Embassy REIT given growing demand from domestic and global companies for Indian talent, particularly in technology hubs like Bangalore," he added.

+Embassy REIT spokesperson said the reported transaction significantly increases Embassy REIT's public float, enhances liquidity and diversifies investor base.
+"The participation from global investors demonstrates the continuing appeal of the REIT product to existing and new investors as well as the strength and resilience of our business.
+Blackstone continues to be the single largest investor underlining their commitment to the Embassy REIT," the spokesperson said.
+Meanwhile, Embassy Office Parks REIT distributed Rs 531.67 crore for its unitholders for the quarter ended March and nearly Rs 1,900 crore for the entire last fiscal.

 Since Embassy REIT listed in April 2019, the company has delivered a total return of 25 per cent.
 Embassy REIT comprises 26.2 million square feet of completed and operational commercial properties across India.